cosmoIogy/CSC-Projects-And-Notes/README.md

-This is a repo containing all projects and notes taken from freshman year in my computer science classes.
+This is a repo containing all projects and notes taken from freshman year to now in my computer science classes.
 Feel free to use whatever you'd like.